KrunkZhou/Awesome-Stars/README.md

 ## Batchfile

-*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and transparent Windows operating system, designed to optimize performance and latency.
+*   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and transparent modification to Windows, designed to optimize performance and latency.

 ## HTML